Squizzy/NHK-World-XML-to-XMLTV/README.md

     This is now ready to run.

-4. Execute the script
+4. Launch

     ```shell
     python CreateNHKXMLTV.py
     ```

-5. The XMLTV file created is saved in the same folder as `ConvertedNHK.xml`.
+5. The XMLTV is saved in the file `ConvertedNHK.xml`.

 ### Python2

 the __p2__ branch of this repository contains the python v2 version, as per external contributor dazzhk recommendation.
 it is not merged into master yet as it is not tested.

-The same procedure as above but:
+The same procedure as above.

+However different files are currently needed

+1. Same as above.

-1. different files are currently needed (Section 2. of Python3 abobe):
+2. Download the required files from there repository (Section 2. of Python3 abobe):

     - Either direct from here (place the files in the folder created earlier):